section-engineering-education/engineering-education/content/articles/building-faq-page-using-react-styled-components-and-react/index.md

 ### Conclusion
 React-styled components, as we have discussed extensively in this article, combined with React.js can be used in numerous productive ways.
 In this tutorial, we created, styled, and displayed an FAQ page with React-styled component.

-You can find the full code [here](https://github.com/KingsleyJack/faq-app).Happy coding.
+You can find the full code [here](https://github.com/KingsleyJack/faq-app).

+Happy coding.

 ### References
 - [React styled components](https://www.styled-components.com/)